MichaelIan007/John-Cretien_Rebuild-Project/README.md

 Hello Viewer,

+This is currently our second project handed to us by Life Choices Academy for the Coding Course.

 We were tasked with creating a duplicate website that looks as similiar as possible to the orginal.

 You will find in this link, my 2 weeks of hard work and dedication to duplicate the original website